defano/wyldcard/README.md

 `speech`        | Returns the text currently being spoken via the `speak` command, or `done` if nothing is being spoken.
 `sqrt`          | Returns the square root of the given argument or `NaN` of the argument is negative.
 `sound`         | Returns the name of the currently playing sound, or `done` if no sound is being played.
+`stacks`        | Returns a line delimited list of currently open stacks.
+HyperCard orders this list by z-order; WyldCard guarantees no ordering.
 `sum`           | Returns the sum of the arguments.
 For example, `sum(1,3,8)` yields `9`.
 `tan`           | Returns the trigonometric tangent of the given argument, represented in radians.
 `target`        | Returns a HyperTalk expression referring to the part that first received the current message.
 For example, `the target` might yield `card button id 13`.
 Note that `the target` is a function, but `target` is a container.
+`themes`        | Returns a comma-separated list of available Java Swing look-and-feels installed on this system.
+The function does not exist in HyperCard.
 `ticks`         | Returns the number of ticks (1/60th second) since the JVM was started.
 `time`          | Returns the time of day in a variety of formats.
 Use `the time`, `the abbrev time`, `the abbreviated time` or `the short time` to yield a time in the format `11:15 AM`; use `the long time` or `the English time` for `11:15:27 AM`.
 `tool`          | Returns the name of the currently selected tool.
 Example: `if the tool is "brush" then answer "Happy painting!"`
 `trunc`         | Returns the integer portion of the given numerical argument; for example `the trunc of 8.99` yields `8`.
 `value`         | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields `12`.
 `voices`        | Returns a list of installed voices.
 This function is unique to WyldCard and does not exist in HyperCard.
-`windows`       | Accepts no arguments and returns a return-delimited list containing the name of every window in alphabetical order (note that HyperCard returns this list in Z-order).
+`windows`       | Accepts no arguments and returns a return-delimited list containing the name of every window in alphabetical order (note that HyperCard returns this list in Z-order; WyldCard guarantees no ordering).

 ### User-defined functions